julienetie/WAVE-Architecture/view-layer-management.md

 View-Layer Management
 =========

 >>At the heart of the WAVE Architecture is a set of view-layer conventions that take strong advantage of ECMAScript 2015 (6) features.
-The aim of these requirements are to:
+The aim of these requirements are to achieve:

 - Separation of concerns
-- Simplistic selector referencing
+- Simplified selector referencing
-- Reduce common DOM based over-egineering complexities
+- Reduced real-world complexites for UI development
-- Improve DOM memeory management
+- Improved DOM manipulation memeory management

-markupEngine that references required selectors and places them into a componentRegistry.

-#### Component Registry

-The component registry is an object containing namespaces, components and constituents.
+WAVE requries a view-layer engine to generate DOM components via markup-templates using [Template literals (Template strings)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+The engine is responsible for:

+- Interpreting template literals
+- Registering template namespaces
+- Registering and naming the component
+- Registering and naming constituents
+- Accessing component constituents
+- Removing components
+- Removing component constituents

+##### Declarative Template definitons:
-- namespace: A namespaced object literal that is used to group components.
+- Namespace: A namespaced object literal that is used to group components.
-- component element: The topmost element of a component.
+- component-element: The topmost element of a component.
 - constituents: All elements that fall under the component defined within the same template.

-Referencing child-components hierarchically should be avoided and does not serve as an advantage from templating or memory management.

-##### Selectors
+A component-element is also part of it's own constituency.

+Nodes are stored in two registries:
+- **Component Registry**: An object containing keys as component names and values as nodes.
+- **Constitiuent Registry**: An object containing nested namespaces as objects and groups of constituents as a WeakMap.

 Selectors are define within a markup template using the dollar-sign symbol.
 Namespaces begin with an underscore and are nested by the period symbol.
 $component is a reserved word.

 ```html
 import markupEngine from 'markup-engine'; // library agnostic